-Karina Schwarz, MS, LPC, ATR is a Licensed Professional Counselor who utilizes cognitive behavioral therapy, art therapy, and person-centered therapy approaches to help children, adolescents, adults, couples, and families find there strengths and reach their goals.
+Karina Schwarz, MS, LPC is a Licensed Professional Counselor who utilizes cognitive behavioral therapy and person-centered therapy approaches to help children, adolescents, adults, couples, and families find there strengths and reach their goals.
 She received her Master of Art Therapy at Eastern Virginia Medical School and her undergraduate degree from Our Lady of the Lake University.
 Her clinical experience includes working with clients experiencing: grief and loss, trauma, death and dying, chronic pain, anxiety, depression, ADHD, ODD, and sleep challenges.
 Her training as an art therapist allows her to explore her clients thoughts, feelings, and behaviors and assists clients in discovering their awareness in instances where words cannot express what other mediums can.

 Tim Erhardt, LCSW.
 For the last 14 years, Tim has gained experienced working in clinical settings in all walks of life - children through adults, with a wide variety of mental health needs.
 He has worked with kids and adolescents who have experienced significant mental health issues as well as taught related classes at the graduate school level.
 He's partnered with families and kids walking through adoptive and foster care placements, attachment therapy, and couples seeking to strengthen their marriages.
 He's worked in a medical setting specifically with active duty and retired military service members diagnosed with substance abuse disorders, mental health issues and PTSD both combat and non-combat related.
 In addition to these services, he has a special interest in assisting clients desiring to increase their business, sports and academic performance and decreasing anxiety and increasing their focus.
 In his my spare time, he spends time outdoors and with my family.
 Tim's current certifications include: EMDR, Trauma-focused CBT, Prolonged Exposure Therapy, & DBT Therapy.

-Shey Wood, LPC.
-She works on the Applied Behavior Analysis (ABA) team and holds a Registered Behavior Technician (RBT) credential under the supervision of a Board Certified Behavior Analyst.
-She has earned her Masters Degree in Counseling Psychology from Abilene Christian University and a Bachelor of Science in Psychology from Dallas Christian College.
+Shey Wood, LPC is a Licensed Professional Counselor who has earned her Masters Degree in Counseling Psychology from Abilene Christian University and a Bachelor of Science in Psychology from Dallas Christian College.
 Shey has a passion for working with clients of all ages and has experience with children, adolescents, and adults.
 Shey specializes in working with children.
 As a part of Shey's graduate training, she has had experience in several clinical settings including, an out-patient clinic, an in-patient behavioral health hospital, and a long-term residential treatment center.
 Shey uses a strengths-based and client-centered approach to help her clients achieve their goals.
 She has experience with a variety of concerns/issues including: social skills training, self-esteem/body image issues, anxiety, mood disorders, and behavioral issues.
 Shey has a desire to see her clients strive for the future that they envision for themselves and the passion for helping them on their way.

 Jessica Harrison, LPC utilizes evidence-based practices to aid clients in uncovering practical solutions and positive coping mechanisms to address their personal issues.
 She earned her Master of Education in Counseling from Sul Ross State University in Alpine, Texas and a Bachelor of Business Administration from Tarleton State University in Stephenville, Texas.
 She also holds a Texas State License as a Speech Language Pathologist Assistant.
 During therapy, she uses a client-centered approach allowing for a non-judgmental environment where her clients comfort is her highest priority.
 Jessica has a passion for working with today’s youth.
 As a former school employee of 9 years, she has witnessed many of the difficulties that today’s children, adolescents, and families are facing, firsthand.
 Her experience working with children and adolescents, both individually and in groups, as well as their families, provides her the building blocks necessary for restoration in one of the most vital areas of life, the family unit.
 Her specialty areas include: autism spectrum disorders, selective mutism, social disorders, behavioral issues, mood disorders, and substance abuse issues, among others.
 She works with clients from all walks of life and is excited to have the opportunity to provide exceptional counseling at Forever Hope.